engineeringpenguins/reference/Processes/Veeam-Suite.md

 VEEAM is THE authority and leading solution for data backup, migration, replication, and recovery of VMWare (and generic storage) enviornments.
 While they are not officially a VMWare product, VMWare uses VEEAM for their own data backups.

-This article aims to walk you through the most popular VEEAM tools, their set up and use, and how to leverage them effectively.
+This article aims to walk through the initial setup of common VEEAM products.

 ## VEEAM Backup and Replication